 Design bases accidents and comprehensive accident management constitute the third level of defense-in-depth.
-In spite of provisions for prevention, accident conditions may occur.
-Engineered safety features and protection systems are provided to prevent evolution towards severe accidents and also to confine radioactive materials within the containment system.
-The measures taken at this level are aimed at preventing core damage in particular.
+Despite provisions for prevention, accident conditions may occur.
+Engineered safety features and protection systems are provided to prevent evolution towards severe accidents and confine radioactive materials within the containment system.
+The measures are taken at this level aim to prevent core damage in particular.
 Design and operating procedures are also aimed at maintaining the effectiveness of the barriers, especially the containment.
-For example, the emergency core cooling system (ECCS) is provided to mitigate the consequences of a loss-of-coolant accident (LOCA) even though the first level of defense makes such an occurrence highly unlikely.
+For example, the emergency core cooling system (ECCS) is provided to mitigate the consequences of a loss-of-coolant accident (LOCA), even though the first level of defense makes such an occurrence highly unlikely.

-Design bases accident is a postulated accident that a nuclear facility must be designed and built to withstand without loss to the systems, structures, and components necessary to ensure public health and safety.
+Design bases accident is a postulated accidents in which a nuclear facility must be designed and built to withstand without losing the systems, structures, and components necessary to ensure public health and safety.
 Design bases accidents are unanticipated conditions of operation (i.e., not expected to occur during the life of the nuclear power unit), but they cannot be excluded.
 Design bases accidents are also known as Condition III and IV events.

-A set of accidents that are to be considered in the design shall be derived from postulated initiating events for the purpose of establishing the boundary conditions for the nuclear power plant to withstand, without acceptable limits for radiation protection being exceeded.
+A set of accidents to be considered in the design shall be derived from postulated initiating events to establish the boundary conditions for the nuclear power plant to withstand without acceptable limits for radiation protection being exceeded.

 The following are some examples of postulated accidents in PWRs and BWRs of current designs:

 - Major rupture of a pipe containing reactor coolant up to and including double-ended rupture of the largest pipe in the reactor coolant pressure boundary (PWR and BWR)

 - Ejection of a control rod assembly (PWR)

 - Major secondary system pipe rupture up to and including double-ended rupture (PWR and BWR)